 So I finally got the infamous wine wands.
-I actually got these a couple months ago, but I hadn't worked up the courage to try them until now.
-My one year HIT-anniversary comes up very soon, and I’m in a good place, flareup- and stress-wise, so I feel comfortable potentially pushing my limits with this wine wand review.
+I actually got these a couple months ago, but I hadn't worked up the courage to try them until right before my one year HIT-anniversary.
+I was in a good place, flareup- and stress-wise, so I felt comfortable potentially pushing my limits with this wine wand review.

 Why is Wine High Histamine?

 Wine is a fermented beverage.
-During the process of fermentation, lots of histamines are created within the mixture, eventually transferring into the bottle you bought off the shelf.
+During the process of fermentation, lots of histamine is created within the mixture, eventually transferring into the bottle you bought off the shelf.
 It basically arrives to you chock-full of histamines (though some companies claim to have crafted fully histamine free wines).

 Much like histamine, the latter is known to induce allergy-like symptoms, including chest congestion, headache/migraine, dizziness, flushing, and nausea, among others.
 Up to 1% of the population is said to be sulfite-sensitive.

 This is because both substances are present in all types of wine, unless specifically marked "sulfate-free," and they're the main triggers for wine allergies.
 So is histamine-free wine possible?
 It just might be, according to PureWine.

-They claim to have invented a simple device which can whisk away 90% or more of the histamines and sulfites in any given glass of wine.
+They claim to have invented a simple device which can whisk away 90% or more of the sulfites and histamines in wine, no matter its provenance.
 PureWine calls this The Wand™, and I'm here today to review it.

 How Does the Wine Wand Work?